zack-shoylev/devsite/source/_posts/2013-11-20-rackspace-cloud-intelligence-insights-in-monitoring.markdown

 - pattern recognition
 ---

 Drowning in data?
 You probably just started monitoring your application.
-Modern applications overwhelm users with an avalanche of metrics<sup><a href="#ftnt1" name="ftnt_ref1">[1]</a></sup> representing their functions and behaviors.
+Modern applications overwhelm users with an avalanche of metrics<sup>[1]</sup> representing their functions and behaviors.
 Sysadmins are flooded with alerts about their CPU or Network I/O crossing preset thresholds.
-Developers might be watching a stream of application-level metrics like the gossip protocol activity on a Cassandra ring<sup><a href="#ftnt2" name="ftnt_ref2">[2]</a></sup>.
+Developers might be watching a stream of application-level metrics like the gossip protocol activity on a Cassandra ring<sup>[2]</sup>.
 Overwhelmed, they’ll either turn off their monitoring tool, spend weeks tuning it, or give up and accept the unstructured noise.

 Rackspace Cloud Monitoring currently samples about 40,000 metrics per second across our cloud-hosted instance flavors.
 This data accumulates minute by minute and more checks are enabled every day.
-There's a lot of data here—an automated layer of intelligence over our cloud environments could really help<sup><a href="#ftnt3" name="ftnt_ref3">[3]</a></sup>.
+There's a lot of data here—an automated layer of intelligence over our cloud environments could really help<sup>[3]</sup>.

 <!--more-->

 Capturing meaningful insights, metrics, or measurements from real-world systems is hard.
-Configuring those monitoring alerts to get the right balance is even harder<sup><a href="#ftnt4" name="ftnt_ref4">[4]</a></sup>.
+Configuring those monitoring alerts to get the right balance is even harder<sup>[4]</sup>.
 The goal is to be notified only when something is actually wrong, or about to be broken, and never when there is nothing to do.

 Even after our industry’s many attempts to solve these problems, most applications expose only the most minimal instrumentation.
 Most users under-monitor and under-utilize the features of their monitoring systems because the burden of understanding and configuring them is too high.
 So instead of using these sophisticated tools, businesses tend to focus on the simplest availability metrics and miss out on cost-savings, bottleneck-eliminations, and other optimizations.
 This results in missed warnings and things catching on fire!